-Embroidery on rugs!!
+Embroidered rugs!
 The new rage for flooring.
-Get yourself an cross-stitch designer rug by simply embroidering your own or a new area rug.
+Get yourself a cross-stitch designer rug by simply embroidering your own or a new area rug.

 Materials Needed to Make Your Own Embroidered Rug

 1. A typical inexpensive IKEA rug, or an equivalent coarsely woven rug from another vendor.
-I am a sucker for natural fibers, and so I am envisioning this rug made with 100% jute: Area Rugs Beige 4′ x 6′ 100% Jute Woven Chunky Loop.
-At $64 for a 4×6", it’s quite very inexpensive rug.
+I am a sucker for natural fibres, and so I am envisioning this rug made with 100% jute: Area Rugs Beige 4′ x 6′ 100% Jute Woven Chunky Loop.
+At $66 for a 4×6, it’s quite very inexpensive rug.

 2. You will need 4 colors of t-shirt yarn.
 These days, t-shirt yarn is called ‘Zpagetti’, and for sale in upmarket yarn stores.
 I highly recommend you recycle some of your own old t-shirts instead.
 Let’s recycle yarn.
 You don’t need that much.

-3/4.
-You will need a supersized XL embroidery and crochet hook.
-Get yourself something like this: Embroidery Hook Crochet Needle Large
+3. You will need a supersized XL embroidery and crochet hook.
+(Purchase on Amazon).

 How to Embroider a Rug – Tutorial

 1. If you like the rug as-is, you can simply copy the design as you see it in the picture.
 Otherwise, your first step is to work out the colors that you would like your rug, i.e. what is the color scheme for your room.
 Then choose 4 –7 complementary colors at make the rug blend well into the remainder of the décor.

 2. Look around in the room and choose a pattern, shape or theme that you see.
 Enlarge it, make it smaller, link it, play with it.
 Build it into a design for your rug.